-- No more than six credit hours of 30000- or 40000- level courses at Purdue are allowed on the ePOS - A maximum of nine Purdue credit hours of coursework at the 50000- and 60000level used to satisfy the requirements of one (and only one) Purdue master's degree may be used on the plan of study for a second Purdue master's degree. - Professional Development experiences - Introduction to Graduate Research (AGRY 60100), 1 credit hour in first semester - One Professional Development Seminars (1 credit hour).
-Example Purdue courses that fulfill this requirement include: AGRY 69600, 59600, 59700 - Document attendance at 5 AGRY (only AGRY) seminars over time period from matriculation to time of scheduling of the Thesis Defense. - At least one-half of the total credit hours used to satisfy degree requirements must be earned in residence on the Purdue campus where the degree is to be granted.
-Course credit hour obtained via televised instruction from a campus shall be considered to have been obtained in residence on that campus. - A maximum of 18 credit hours will be allowed from any one semester (maximum hours proportional to length of summer session). - If a student completes all the academic requirements but has insufficient residence credit hours, a letter of explanation justifying the deficiency should be forwarded to the dean of the Graduate School.
+- 24 course credit hours including: - One Interactive Seminar (1 credit hours) Example Purdue courses that fulfill this requirement include: AGRY 69600, 59600, 59700 - A maximum of 6 credit hours of upper-level courses (30000- or 40000- level courses at Purdue) that were not required in your undergraduate curriculum are allowed on the ePOS - A maximum of 12 Purdue credit hours of coursework at the 50000- and 60000level used to satisfy the requirements of one (and only one) Purdue master's degree may be used on the plan of study for a second Purdue master's degree. - Professional Development experiences - Introduction to Graduate Research (AGRY 60100), 1 credit hour in first semester - One Professional Development Seminar (1 credit hour) available within the Agronomy department or other department (on prior approval by the Graduate Program Chair).
+Example Purdue Agronomy courses that fulfill this requirement include: AGRY 69600, 59600, 59700 - Document attendance at 5 Agronomy (only Agronomy) seminars over time period from matriculation to time of scheduling of the Thesis Defense.
+Documentation must be submitted to the Graduate Program Coordinator at the time of scheduling of the Thesis Defense and should consist of a list including: Date of seminar, Department of seminar, Speaker, Title of seminar. - At least one-half of the total credit hours used to satisfy degree requirements must be earned in residence on the Purdue campus where the degree is to be granted.
+Course credit hour obtained via online instruction from a campus shall be considered to have been obtained in residence on that campus. - A maximum of 19 credit hours will be allowed from any one semester (maximum hours proportional to length of summer session). - If a student completes all the academic requirements but has insufficient residence credit hours, a letter of explanation justifying the deficiency should be forwarded to the dean of the Graduate School.
 If justification is sufficient, the dean of the Graduate School may waive part of the residence requirement. - Additional requirements may be required by any 'umbrella' interdisciplinary program with which a student might be aligned (eg. ESE). - 6.
 Preparation of a Thesis Proposal.
 Thesis option master's students are expected to prepare a thesis proposal.
 It should be developed in consultation with the advisor and should include the following: brief review of pertinent literature, clear statement of hypothesis and objectives, general experimental approach, and timeline for completion.
-The proposal must be approved by the advisor and the advisory committee prior to undertaking the major part of your research. - The rubric to be used to evaluate your Thesis Proposal (Evaluating MS Thesis Research) follows. - The formative proposal assessment by your Committee must be filed in the Graduate Program Office - 7.
-Thesis
+The proposal must be approved by the advisor and the advisory committee prior to undertaking the major part of your research. - The rubric to be used to evaluate your Thesis Proposal (Evaluating MS Thesis Research) follows. - The formative proposal assessment by your advisory committee must be filed in the Graduate Program Office